Skip to content

 Interactive Description Design

-Dive into a free crash course in Interactive Description - dynamic, navigatable screen-reader description design for web interactives:
+Our first recommendation is to dive into a free crash course in Interactive Description - dynamic, navigatable screen-reader description design for web interactives:

 Description Design for Interactives on Coursera